AppleBoiy/cs203-c19-analysis/.github/README.md

    <img src="../resource/etc/sort_by_total_confirm.png" alt="Alt Text" width="900" height="531">
 </div>

+> The graph above shows ranking of US counties (sorted by total confirmed cases) from 2020 to 2022.

 ## Introduction
 This project is a part of CS203[^1] at [Chiang Mai University][CMU url], designed for computer science students, including the project [authors](#contributors)[^2].